MohamadMerchant/Voice-Authentication-and-Face-Recognition/README.md

  The threshold value controls the confidence with which the face is recognized, you can control it by changing the value which is here 0.5. <br><br>

 ___
 **Another version of recognizing user will keep runnning until KeyboardInterrupt by the user.
-It is a modified version recognize() function for real time situations.**
+It is a modified version of recognize() function for real time situations.**
  ___
 <br>
-#### References:
+**References:
 *Code for Facenet model is based on the assignment from Convolutional Neural Networks Specialization by Deeplearning.ai on Coursera*.<br>
 https://www.coursera.org/learn/convolutional-neural-networks/home/welcome
 *Florian Schroff, Dmitry Kalenichenko, James Philbin (2015).
 [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/pdf/1503.03832.pdf)*